 Considering that Banana Beach is pretty big with shallow clear blue waters, towering palm trees and excellent sand quality, it is a mystery why it hasn’t been developed like the rest of the island.
 If many years in Phuket taught us something, it’s that most people are naturally lazy.
 They often complain that the beach where they go is too busy, but places like banana beach require a certain amount of driving and effort.
 Therefore, it’s still quiet.

 What to do on Banana Beach

-It’s not totally deserted though, a restaurant has been there as long as I can remember… which is almost two decades.
-They can serve you a great seafood lunch, probably caught no far from here.
-Price is a bit higher than other restaurants, but once you see them carrying everything down the hill, you’ll forgive them.
-Added to that, there are not many places in Phuket where you still can have a peaceful lunch on the beach with your feet in the sand in the shade of coconut trees!
-If you are lucky or if you planned well, it will be low tide, sky will be spotless and Banana Beach will then take its full splendour.
+It’s not deserted, though; a restaurant has been there for as long as I can remember, almost two decades.
+They can serve you a good seafood lunch, probably caught not far from here.
+The price is a bit higher than other restaurants, but once you see them carrying everything down the hill, you’ll forgive them.
+There are few places in Phuket where you can still have a peaceful lunch on the beach with your feet in the sand in the shade of coconut trees!
+If you are lucky or planned well, it will be low tide, the sky will be spotless, and Banana Beach will take its full splendour.

-A line of bikes or cars will give you a hint, and if you are lucky, the sign ‘Banana Beach’ might still be there.
+A line of bikes or cars parked on the roadside will give you a hint to reach the first and the best way down.
+If you are lucky, the Banana Beach sign might still be there.
 If you reached the ‘Trisara Resort’ you didn’t pay enough attention, turn around and look harder.

-Banana Beach on Phuket Map
+Banana Beach Photos